interactive-data-language/vscode-idl/README.md

 - Support for internationalization

   - Submit a bug/feature for adding languages.
 Hopefully they are for a language that you speak, so you could also help with the translation :)

+Check out our [official docs site](https://interactive-data-language.github.io/vscode-idl/) to learn more about these features and what else is included in the extension.

 ## IDL and ENVI Requirement